wingedcatgirl/SpectrumFramework/README.md

 <ul>
 <li>Spectra are Standard: Default false.
 Forces lower-scoring values for Spectrum hands, and shows base Spectrum hand in Run Info immediately.
 Recommended if you are using many mods which add custom suits.</li>
 <li>Smear modded suits: Default false.
 Modifies Smeared Joker to also make all modded suits count as each other.
 Recommended if you think this sounds like a fun idea.</li>
+<li>Dev messages: Sends trace-level dev messages to the console.
+If you don't know what this means, it's not relevant to you.</li>
+<li>Joker and Planet designs: WIP</li>
 </ul>
 </details>